itsBashayer/YourHarvest/README.md

-**Hasadak is an intelligent application that uses artificial intelligence techniques for inventory management of vegetables and automatically calculates their quantities.
+**YourHarvest is an intelligent application that uses artificial intelligence techniques for inventory management of vegetables and automatically calculates their quantities.
 The application relies on **CoreML Object Detector** to analyze images captured using the device's camera, providing accurate results about the vegetable quantity.**

 ## 🌍 Multilingual Support

-Hasadak supports three languages to ensure accessibility for a wider range of users:
+YourHarvest supports three languages to ensure accessibility for a wider range of users:
 - 🇸🇦 **Arabic**
 - 🇺🇸 **English**
 - 🇮🇳 **Hindi**